Bernullys/curso_python_pip_entornos_virtuales/README.md

 Pandas is a library to manipulate csv (and much more).

-FastAPI is a library to create webservers.
+FastAPI is a library to create APIs.
     pip3 install fastapi                #is a api maker pip3 install "uvicorn[standard]"    #is a webserver launcher

     To lunch it: in the terminal: uvicorn file_name:app --reload Now is running in localhost:8000
+    If I want to change the port: uvicorn file_name:app --reload --port5000 (example)

     It can renderize html